BHTY/WIX/kernel/readme.md

 ---------- 0x00000000
 ```
 Applications dynamically allocate memory by requesting it from the system via the `void* sbrk(int)` system call, which raises the program break, extending the heap, and returning the new program break.
 If new pages are required to ensure that the entire heap is accessible, new pages will be committed and mapped into the address space.
 The stack expands downwards as the heap goes upwards.
 The kernel also has its own program break and heap.
 The logic is that a "heap" exists between the end of the data segment and the program break.
-In other words, there's a "heap start" and a "heap end".
+In other words, there's a "heap start" and a "heap end", and more pages can be mapped to extend the heap end, which is increased by `sbrk`.